SpikeInterface/spikeinterface/doc/how_to/handle_times.rst

 Retrieving timepoints from sample index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SpikeInterface provides two convenience methods for obtaining the timepoint in seconds given an index of the time array:
+SpikeInterface provides two convenience methods for obtaining the timepoint in seconds given an index of the time array.

+Use
+:meth:`time_to_sample_index() <spikeinterface.core.BaseRecording.time_to_sample_index>`
+to go from time to the sample index:

 .. code-block:: python